cea-trust-platform/triocfd-documentation/README.md

 {math}`k-\varepsilon`
 ```
 to produce $k-\varepsilon$.
 The dollar separated syntax from LaTeX also works.
 An environment like `\begin{align}` will work between two `$$`.

+## ReadTheDocs
+The website is deployed on readthedocs.

+Build and deploy is triggered automatically when pushing on master branch.

+Build status is available at https://app.readthedocs.org/projects/triocfd-documentation/builds/.